salesforce-pixel/advancedVoiceAnalysisAI/README.md

     {
       "objection": "How can I be sure the buyers are legitimate?", "handledEffectively": true,
-      "repResponse": "All buyers go through our verification system and payments are secured by Nettbil."
+      "repResponse": "All buyers go through our verification system and payments are secured by our company."
     },
     {
       "objection": "Is my personal data safe when I upload my documents?",